r4nd3l/myBlog/blog/_about/2013-06-06-Certification-CCNA-Discovery-Network.md

 - Implement WAN links

 Technological literacy is more important today than ever before, and Cisco is proud to provide you with the knowledge and skills necessary to build and maintain computers.

+Networking for Home and Small Businesses, CCNA Discovery Learning Guide is the official supplemental textbook for the Networking for Home and Small Businesses course in the Cisco® Networking Academy® CCNA® Discovery curriculum version 4.
+The course, the first of four in the new curriculum, teaches networking concepts by applying them to a type of network you may encounter in a home or small office.

+## Explore the world of networking
+This version of the course includes a special tool called Packet Tracer 4.1®.
+Packet Tracer is a networking learning tool that supports a wide range of physical and logical simulations.
+It also provides visualization tools to help you to understand the internal workings of a network.
+The Packet Tracer activities included in the course consist of network simulations, games, activities, and challenges that provide a broad range of learning experiences.